vishnukp08/vishnukp08/README.md

 🌐 GoodBuddies — Social Media Platform

-A full-stack social media platform developed to enable users to connect, share content, and interact through a web-based application.
+A full-stack social media web application developed to provide users with a platform to create accounts, connect with others, share content, and interact with the community.

+What I worked on:

+Developed the web application and user interface Implemented user registration and authentication Developed user profile functionality
+Implemented social interactions and content sharing Worked on backend application logic and database integration Connected frontend components with backend functionality Tested and debugged application features

+Tools & Technologies:
+Python · Django · HTML · CSS · JavaScript · SQLite · Git · GitHub

 🔗 [View Repository](https://github.com/vishnukp08/Goodbuddies-Socialmedia)